VoteIT/channels_envelope/README.md

 * Basic Django knowledge.
 * Read up on Django Channels and what it does - especially consumers.

+## Dependencies - and why

+* `RQ` with `django_rq` handles queues and deferred actions.
+* `async-signals` for exactly what the package says.
+Since Django 5 this works in Djangos default signals, we may refactor later.
+* `pydantic` for all schemas, but with a bit of refactoring it would be possible to use any serializer.

 ## Core concepts

 ### Envelope